 Learning to Lead™ includes a series of workshops with engaging facilitation, group-based discussion, individual reflection, and hands-on activities.
 You will also gain insight from guest speakers and mentors – accomplished leaders who share their candid perspectives on their personal experiences.

-One of the best things about Learning to Lead™ is having opportunity to learn with other young women.
+One of the best things about Learning to Lead™ is having the opportunity to learn alongside other young women.
 Over the weekend, your cohort will grow into a tightly-knit group, enabling you to connect with other young leaders from across BC.

 The girls in your cohort will become your friends and your support network.
 This is one of the lasting benefits of the program!

 Here is what some of our Youth Advisory Council members have to say about their experience of the Learning to Lead™ program.